 Skip to main content

-Brandon’s work has been published in peer-reviewed journals and conference proceedings across disciplines and has been supported by prestigious awards from the National Science Foundation, a Fulbright fellowship, the Government of France, and the Countway Library of Medicine (Harvard University/Boston Medical Library).
-He currently serves as Secretary of the Washington Statistical Society and as Program Chair for the American Statistical Association’s Section on Text Analysis.
-In the past, he has been elected to multiple section councils of the American Sociological Association, has served as assistant editor for the American Sociological Review, and has been a member of the South Big Data Hub’s Data Science Education & Workforce working group.
-He regularly serves on the program committee of many conferences, including the Conference on Empirical Methods in Natural Language Processing (EMNLP) and Widening NLP (WiNLP).
-Brandon frequently speaks around the globe on research on research, NLP, and data infrastructure.
+Brandon’s work has been published in peer-reviewed journals and conference proceedings across disciplines and supported by awards from the National Science Foundation, the National Institutes of Health, a Fulbright fellowship, the Government of France, and the Countway Library of Medicine (Harvard University / Boston Medical Library).
+He currently serves as Chair of the American Statistical Association’s Section on Text Analysis and has held advisory roles with the NIST Generative AI Public Working Group, the Data Foundation’s AI Working Group, AcademyHealth, and the UNECE High-Level Group on the Modernisation of Official Statistics.
+He has been elected to multiple section councils of the American Sociological Association and was previously assistant editor for the American Sociological Review.
+Brandon has served on program committees of leading conferences including the Conference on Empirical Methods in Natural Language Processing (EMNLP) and Widening NLP, and speaks regularly about where AI fits in public-sector research, where it fails, and what it takes to build systems that maintain trust.

 Project Contributions